 HIV-infected semen or blood has to enter the bloodstream of a person through an opening in the skin (or mucous membrane) for HIV to be transmitted.

-Anal Sex without condoms remains the most common way HIV is passed on between two male partners, in particular if the HIV positive partner is on ‘top’ (inserting).
+Anal Sex without condoms remains the most common way HIV is passed on between two male partners, in particular if the HIV positive partner is ‘top’ (inserting).

-If the HIV positive partner is on the ‘bottom’ (receptive), a HIV negative partner is still at risk of HIV infection if blood is present which can enter the body through the eye of the penis, or through cuts and sores if another infection is present, for example genital warts or syphilis.
+If the HIV positive partner is ‘bottom’ (receptive), a HIV negative partner is still at risk of HIV infection if blood is present which can enter the body through the eye of the penis, or through cuts and sores if another infection is present, for example genital warts or syphilis.

-Using condoms for anal sex is the single best way to prevent HIV transmission and many other STIs.
+Using condoms for anal sex is the best way to prevent HIV transmission and many other STIs.